alibaba/formily/packages/core/docs/guide/index.md

 If we break down the form question, we can actually break it down:

--Data management issues
+- Data management issues
--Field management issues
+- Field management issues
--Calibration management issues
+- Calibration management issues
--Linkage management issues
+- Linkage management issues

 The problems in these directions can actually be solved as domain-level problems.
 Each domain problem is actually a very complex problem.
 In Formily, all of them are solved by breakthroughs, so you only need to focus on business logic.
 That's it.